-Where required, this HMP will be updated to include any required additional mitigation strategies that are identified as a result of the test excavation process.
+Where required, this HMP will be updated to include any required additional mitigation strategies that are identified as a result of the test excavation process and described in the Aboriginal Cultural Heritage Assessment Report for Stage 2b.

 Where supported by the RAPs, test excavation and salvage may be undertaken concurrently.